Help

 Your PBS App may be synced to a different email than the one you assigned to Passport.
 Or your account may not be activated.
 Full step-by-step written and video instructions are available on the PBS Video App help page for the following devices:

-No. We only ask that you share your viewing history on KCTS9.org and PBS.org.
+No. We only ask that you share your viewing history on CascadePBS.org and PBS.org.
 The purpose of this is so that we can see what types of content our viewers like and base future programming decisions upon that.
-Also, it provides a way for KCTS 9 to easily communicate with its members and recommend content they may enjoy.
+Also, it provides a way for Cascade PBS to easily communicate with its members and recommend content they may enjoy.

 All broadcast content remains available to all viewers on air per our broadcast schedule and will remain online and on mobile for at least two weeks and, in some cases, longer.
 We believe the new arrangement allows for ample viewing of excellent content, albeit for a more limited time for some programs.